defi-wonderland/smock-foundry/README.md

-**Foundrock** is the solidity **mock**ing library.
+**Foundry Mock Generator** is the solidity **mock**ing library.
 It's a plugin for [foundry](https://github.com/foundry-rs/foundry) that can be used to create mock Solidity contracts able to mock variables and external calls.
-With Smock, it's easier than ever to test your smart contracts with foundry.

 # Features